Our tips to help your family adjust to the time change – spring forward before bed on Saturday, March 7, 2020

 It happens every year, and parents everywhere heave a collective groan — yes, it’s time to spring forward.

-This weekend, on March 10, we will go to bed and wake up with one less hour in our day and our little
+On March 7, we will go to bed and wake up with one less hour in our day and our little

 roosters kiddies will rise with the sun no matter what time our bodies think it is.

 When it comes to sleeping, we value every single second and so we’re offering five strategies to help save your sanity when the sun comes up 60 minutes earlier.

 1. Get them up early.
 I know, I know, it hurts to even hear it.
 But for the rest of the week, start getting your kids up 15 minutes earlier every day.
 Believe me, this is an excellent example of short-term pain for long-term gain.
 By the time Sunday rolls around, you’ll all be in line with the time change.

 2. Go to bed later.
 Play a board game, read them a third story or give in when they ask for a second viewing of “Sesame Street” before bedtime.
 Pushing tuck-in time forward a few minutes every night will achieve the same effect as getting up earlier.

 3. Run them like ponies.
 The weather predicted for Saturday is perfect for hitting the playground, and some vigorous exercise helps to advance our body clocks, experts say.
 Get outside and play!
 Or, just put them out in the yard and let them run in circles.
 Kidding!
 Kind of.